Code-Institute-Submissions/User-centric-front-end/README.md

 #### Home page
 The home page is an introduction for all pages

-Featured image with call to action
+Featured image with a call to action

 Latest music